-If you're not growing garden salvia you're missing out on a beautiful group of perennials, that are easy to grow, and make a great show in the garden and planters.
+If you're not growing garden salvia you're missing out on a beautiful group of perennials, that are easy to grow and make a great show in the garden and planters.
 The genus Salvia has over 900 different species.
-I’ve grown a few and love them because they are, drought tolerant, come in a variety of colors and are deer resistant.
+These beauties often bloom from June or early summer all the way until frost time.

 Types of Garden Salvia

 The images above are some true winter hardy perennial salvias.
 Salvia nemorosa 'May Night,' aka Salvia x sylvestris 'May Night' or meadow sage, was even named Perennial Plant of the Year in 1997, making it a great choice for the garden.
 Purple Volcano is Salvia lyrata, a native perennial, also known as cancer weed because it was used to treat skin cancer.
 This variety has really pretty foliage and self seeds in the garden.

 Salvia Officinalis - Culinary Sage

 Salvia officinalis, is probably the most common, also known as garden sage or common sage.
 It's also a perennial, cold hardy to Zone 4.
 This one is considered a culinary herb as it is edible and can be used in cooking.
 You'll often find it in with a pretty greenish gray leaf, but as you can see above it comes in several different colors.
 Salvia officinalis is often used in tea, and stuffing recipes and some enjoy frying up sage leaves for a fun appetizer.

 Tender Perennial Salvia